 2. FP Markets

-The combination of fast execution speeds and a diverse range of instruments makes FP Markets a good choice if you’re looking to combine TradingView’s excellent charting and standard risk and reward tool with a broker’s low-latency dynamism.
+The combination of fast execution speeds and a diverse range of instruments makes FP Markets a good choice if you combine TradingView’s excellent charting and standard risk and reward tool with a broker’s low-latency dynamism.

 Key Facts about the TradingView Broker FP Markets: